sanjaiyan-dev/util-easy/Readme.md

 # Util-Easy

-A comprehensive and user-friendly utility package designed for efficient handling of local storage, session storage, and memoization in your JavaScript or TypeScript projects.
+A comprehensive and user-friendly utility package, `util-easy`, is designed to handle local storage, session storage, and memoization in JavaScript or TypeScript projects.
+As this package is in a very early stage of development, many exciting features are yet to come.

 ## Installation